Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Theoretical Input

 The standard fixed-order expansion in Eq.~(\ref{Mnpertfixedorder2}) is the common way to represent the perturbative moments.
-However, written in this form the non-linear dependence on $\overline m_c$ does for some values of the experimental moments and the renormalization scales not yield numerical solutions for $\overline m_c$.\footnote{This can to happen at any order for $n>1$ and for $\mu_m\sim 3$~GeV.}
+However, written in this form the non-linear dependence on $\overline m_c$ does for some values of the experimental moments and the renormalization scales not yield numerical solutions\footnote{This tends to happen frequently at any order in $\alpha_s$ for $n>1$ and for $\mu_m\sim 3$~GeV.} for $\overline m_c$.